-Well, New York Times out with a bogus story today that the forged ballots were pouring into Iraq.
+Well, the New York Times out with a bogus story today that the forged ballots were pouring into Iraq.

-Reuters, though, says nope, it's not true.
+Reuters, though, says, nope, it's not true.

 The head of Iraq's border guards denied police reports on Wednesday that a tanker truck stuffed with thousands of forged ballot papers had been seized crossing into Iraq from Iran before Thursday's elections.

-This is all a lie, said Lieutenant General Ahmed Al Khafaji, the chief of the U.S. trained force, which has responsibility for all of Iraq's borders.
+This is all a lie, said Lieutenant General Ahmed Al-Khafaji, the chief of the U.S. Trained Force, which has responsibility for all of Iraq's borders.

 I heard this yesterday.